2025—November 2-4—Washington D.C.—Booth number 1118

-When you visit Springer Nature in booth 1816, you can talk to some of the most experienced editors working in scholarly publishing.
+When you visit the Springer Nature booth 1118, you can talk to some of the most experienced editors working in scholarly publishing.
 These experts can answer any questions you might have and can explain the ins and outs of today’s publishing landscape, including open access (OA), what’s involved in writing and publishing a book, and more.

-And you can see the full range of Public Health at Springer and BMC here.
-On these pages, you’ll find more detailed information about the books, journals, and services you’ll see highlighted especially for American Public Health Association-Annual Meeting.
+And you can see the full range of Public Health publications at Springer, Nature Portfolio and BMC here.
+On these pages, you’ll find more detailed information about the books, journals, and services you’ll see highlighted especially for American Public Health Association.

 Executive Editor, Books